Papyrus (video game): Gameplay

-Players are the titular Papyrus, an Egyptian fisherman tasked with rescuing the kidnapped Pharaoh's daughter Theti.
+Players control the titular Papyrus, an Egyptian fisherman tasked with rescuing the kidnapped Pharaoh's daughter Theti.
 The game is a platform video game in which players traverse 21 levels across areas including the Forbidden Forest to the Pharaoh's Tomb, with the objective to reach the exit of the level, defeating a boss at the end of each.
 Players can attack, jump, climb, and hang from objects including vines.
 The game contains a password save system and an Ubi Key.
 The Ubi Key is a feature contained in some Ubisoft Game Boy Color titles that allows players to trade unique items found in Ubisoft games to unlock additional content using the infrared link: in Papyrus, this includes a secret level.
 Completing a level unlocks a second playable character, Theti, who has minor changes to content when replaying levels.

 Development

 Ubisoft announced Papyrus at the 1999 European Computer Trade Show with the intent of a Europe-only release, and showcased the game at the Cannes Milia trade show in February 2000.